 The Gatehouse is a drop-in centre in Oxford where homeless and poorly- housed people can go every evening and receive food and practical help, with advisors always available.

-St Mary’s Kidlington and St John’s have a food collection once a month, which includes made-up loaves of sandwiches, homemade cakes, fruit and store cupboard items for use in the centre.
-And we have a rota of drivers to deliver the contributions to the Gatehouse on that day.
+St Mary’s Kidlington and St John’s had a food collection once a month, which included made-up loaves of sandwiches, homemade cakes, fruit and store cupboard items for use in the centre.
+And we had a rota of drivers to deliver the contributions to the Gatehouse on that day.
 At Christmas we also send gifts of new, warm clothing, together with large bars of chocolate.

 Our parish supports the work of the Church Mission Society – CMS – and we have a particular link through the work of Revd Martin Davis’ son and daughter-in-law who work in Jordan.